Covid 19 coronavirus: Boris Johnson returns, warns UK of 'moment of maximum risk'

 • Covid 19 coronavirus: UK nurses criticised for anti-virus haka

-Johnson, recovering from an infection that nearly cost the 55-year-old his life, said Britain is starting to "turn the tide" on the outbreak but added that this is "the moment of maximum risk".
-The country's lockdown runs through at least May 7.
+Johnson, recovering from an infection that nearly cost the 55-year-old his life, said Britain was starting to "turn the tide" on the outbreak but added that this was "the moment of maximum risk".
+The country's lockdown runs through to at least May 7.

-"I refuse to throw away all the effort and the sacrifice of the British people and to risk a second major outbreak and huge loss of life and the overwhelming of the NHS," or National Health Service, he said.
+"I refuse to throw away all the effort and the sacrifice of the British people and to risk a second major outbreak and huge loss of life and the overwhelming of the NHS," he said.
 "I ask you to contain your impatience."

 The official death toll topped 200,000 worldwide, with about 3 million confirmed infections, according to a tally by Johns Hopkins University.
 The true toll is believed to be much higher, because of inadequate testing, differences in counting the dead and efforts by some governments to conceal the extent of their outbreaks.

-The number of dead in the US reached about 55,000 — close to the 58,000 U.S. troops killed during the Vietnam War.
+The number of dead in the US reached about 55,000 — close to the 58,000 US troops killed during the Vietnam War.
 Italy, Britain, Spain and France accounted for more than 20,000 deaths each.

-In other developments, New York canceled its Democratic presidential primary, set for June 23.
+In other developments, New York cancelled its Democratic presidential primary, set for June 23.

 The Trump administration is drawing up new guidelines for how restaurants, schools, churches and businesses can safely reopen, and the draft includes suggestions such as closing break rooms at offices, using disposable menus in restaurants and having students eat lunch in their classrooms.